Log-in/Sign-up

 I am a seasoned mathematics and distance education professional with 30+ years experience in teaching mathematics.
 I have taught everything from 8th grade Algebra 1 through AP Calculus AB, AP Calculus BC, AP Statistics, and Discrete Mathematics.
 My love, though, lies with the Calculus!
 I have been blessed to teach AP Calculus AB since 1993 and AP Calculus BC since 2011.

 I earned my B.S. in Mathematics from Saint Joseph’s University, Philadelphia, PA and a M.Ed. in Secondary Mathematics Education from Widener University, Chester, PA.
 A native of the Philadelphia area, I taught for 16 years at an all-girls, college preparatory high school in Delaware where I served as Middle and Upper Schools Mathematics Department Chairman and taught Honors Algebra 1, Algebra 2, Honors Pre-Calculus, and AP Calculus AB.
 Moving to North Carolina for my husband’s job, I secured a teaching position with the North Carolina School of Science & Mathematics in their Distance Education & Extended Programs division.
 For 9 ½ years, I taught AP Calculus AB and AP Statistics via live interactive video conferencing to students all across North Carolina.
-I also taught AP Calculus BC as an online course and am thrilled to have the chance to do so again with PA Homeschoolers!
+I also taught AP Calculus AB/BC as an online course and am thrilled to have the chance to teach both AP Calculus AB/BC and AP Calculus BC with PA Homeschoolers!
 As I developed a new-found love for the online teaching platform, I earned another M.Ed., this time in Instructional Technology from North Carolina State University.
 For two years I also served as an AP Calculus Consultant with the National Math and Science Initiative, facilitating training to AP Calculus teachers and students in Pennsylvania.

 Outside of school, I spend a significant amount of time volunteering at both the local and national level with my sorority, Sigma Sigma Sigma, and with the National Panhellenic Conference, the advocacy organization for 26 inter/national social sororities.
 I love gardening, traveling, and the Jersey shore, and spending as much time as possible with my husband, friends, family, nieces, and nephew.